The Testi Test: A Step-by-Step Guide to Testicle Self-Exam

 Conclusion

 Your testicles are brave.
 You should be too.
 If something feels off, say something.
-The earlier you catch it, the better your chances of taking care of it quickly and completely.
+The earlier you catch it, the easier it is to take care of it quickly and completely.

-Is it normal for one to be bigger than the other?
+Is it normal for one testicle to be bigger or hang lower?

 What does a testicular lump feel like?